 Daikin is committed to providing high-performance HVAC equipment.
 Filters for your Daikin unit use high-quality materials not found in retail stores’ disposable filters.
 Because of this, replacement filters for Daikin equipment may only be available from certified Daikin contractors.
 Remember that some Daikin filters can be washed by hand in cold water for reuse.

 R.A.
-Nichols Plumbing & Heating is your most effective and reliable source for Daikin parts and equipment.
+Nichols Plumbing, Heating & Cooling is your most effective and reliable source for Daikin parts and equipment.
 We will ensure that your parts are properly identified to supply you with accurate, cost-effective and timely orders for your system.

 Daikin provides a standard factory limited warranty that covers parts that fail due to parts defects during the prescribed warranty period.
 Labor is not covered by the warranty.
 Check your warranty certificate (included in your homeowner information packet), for more information specific to your products’ model number, serial number, installation date, and more.
 We register all Daikin equipment we install with the Daikin Corporation to ensure your standard – parts warranty is active.
 If you have misplaced your warranty certificate, please contact R.A.
-Nichols Plumbing & Heating for help with that information.
+Nichols Plumbing, Heating & Cooling for help with that information.
 The R.A.
-Nichols Plumbing & Heating Complete Comfort Care Plan includes a warranty for ten years of parts and labor on your Daikin heating and cooling equipment.
+Nichols Plumbing, Heating & Cooling Complete Comfort Care Plan includes a warranty for ten years of parts and labor on your Daikin heating and cooling equipment.

 Daikin products are known for their dependable performance and are one of the longest-lasting lines of heating and cooling products on the market today.
 Life expectancy for specific equipment models is affected by a variety of factors, including the completion of regularly scheduled routine maintenance.